Anti-surface warfare: Categories of anti-surface warfare

-Anti-ship missiles include the Harpoon, RBS-15, P-500 Bazalt, Penguin and Exocet.
+Anti-ship missiles include the BrahMos, Harpoon, RBS-15, P-500 Bazalt, Penguin and Exocet.

 History

 Following the results of the Battle of Taranto and the Battle of Midway during World War II, the primary combatant ship type was the fleet aircraft carrier.
 After World War II, the ASuW concept primarily involved the multiple carrier battle groups fielded by the United States Navy, against which the Soviet Union designed specialized strategies that did not equate to a 1:1 match of designs.

 Broadly speaking, military planners in the US after World War II envisioned that a Warsaw Pact invasion of Western Europe would require a massive convoy effort to Europe to supply allied forces in theatre.
 Against this necessity of logistical and combat support, the Soviet Union expanded its submarine fleet, which in the event of hostilities may have been sufficient to deny the supply of material to the theatre.
 As military strategists often design counter-strategies to meet the capabilities of the rival force, the West then responded with the construction of SOSUS lines to track Soviet submarines.